Inspiration jar

 Find a good spot for the inspiration jar: somewhere visible and accessible to most people.
 Prepare several colourful slips of paper and a few coloured pens and place them beside the jar.
 To get a head-start, fill a few of the colourful slips of paper with quotes, supportive messages, thought-provoking questions… and roll them up and put them inside the jar.
 Here are a few examples:

-Step 2 – Taking one, giving one (ongoing)
+Step 2 – Take one, give one (ongoing)

 Invite your team and co-workers to take one slip of paper from the jar whenever they need an inspiration boost.
 Explain that for every slip of paper they take, they should refill the jar with an equal amount.
 So if I take a slip of paper, I should then write a new one and place it in the jar.
 This ensures the inspiration jar sustains itself, but we recommend checking the inspiration levels from time to time and considering adding a few extra every so often to make sure there is plenty of inspiration in there.